 The Most Important Thing…

 “The best time to plant a tree was 20 years ago.
 The second best time is now.”Chinese ProverbGet started now.
-Saving for retirement isn’t something that starts after paying off student loans.
+Saving for retirement isn’t something that begins after paying off student loans.
 Elimination of all debt isn’t a prerequisite to saving for the future.
 Even on budgets strained to the max by student debt, it is possible to get the foundation in place to build a retirement.

 It may be easy to dismiss retirement issues as future problems and focus on the present rather than worrying about far off events that might never happen.
 Subscribing to this line of thought can be a huge mistake.
-The tiny steps taken today can have life changing consequences.
+The tiny steps taken today can have life-changing consequences.
 It can mean not having to work into your 70’s.
 It can mean being able to get the necessary treatment for yourself or a loved one if someone gets sick.
 It can even mean being able to help your kids pay for school so that they don’t face the same hardships.

 Retirement Vehicles – These are the accounts that hold retirement funds.
 Rather than being actual investments, retirement vehicles are the locations where various retirement assets are stored.
 They include:

 401(k)s, 403(b)s and 457 Plans – These various retirement plans are accounts provided by employers.
 Though 401(k)s, 403(b)s and 457 plans have some differences in terms of eligibility and rules, for our purposes they are pretty much the same.
 These accounts allow individuals to put money aside for retirement before it is taxed.
-Savers do not pay taxes on their 401(k) until the money is pulled out of the account.
+Savers do not pay taxes on their 401(k) until the funds are pulled out of the account.

 Individual Retirement Account or IRA – An IRA works like a 401(k) as it allows individuals to set money aside for retirement before it gets taxed.
 The major difference is that employees are not dependent upon their employers to set up an IRA.
 Anyone can set up an IRA to save for their retirement.